-These triple chocolate protein cake bars are a healthy high protein snack with three different kinds of chocolate making each bar feel indulgent yet healthy.
+These triple chocolate protein cake bars are a high protein snack with three different kinds of chocolate making each bar feel indulgent yet healthy.

 Want to know the secret to having consistent motivation to workout?

 Things like these waiting for you either pre or post exercise.

 I’m not even kidding when I tell you my mood went from slightly dreading my workout for the last two days (only because of the length of these phase 2 livefit workouts, not because I don’t like the program) to full out excited when I remembered these were in the fridge.
 Chocolate has that kind of affect.

 When chocolate is involved, that kind of thing happens I guess.